datahub-project/datahub/datahub-ranger-plugin/README.md

     </property>

 ```
-3. Configuring DataHub to use Ranger Authorizer: Perform below steps on DataHub's host machine
+3. Configure DataHub to use a Ranger **Authorizer**.
+On the host where `datahub-gms` is deployed, follow these steps:
    1. Create directory **~/.datahub/plugins/auth/resources/**: Executes below command
    ```bash
    mkdir -p ~/.datahub/plugins/auth/resources/
    ```
    2. Copy **ranger-datahub-security.xml** file to ~/.datahub/plugins/auth/resources/
-   3. Disable DataHub default policy authorizer: Executes below command
+   3. [Optional] Disable the DataHub default policy authorizer by setting the following environment variable on the `datahub-gms` container:
    ```bash
    export AUTH_POLICIES_ENABLED=false
    ```
-   4. Enable Apache Ranger authorizer: Executes below command
+   4. Enable the Apache Ranger authorizer by setting the following environment variable on the `datahub-gms` container:
    ```bash
    export RANGER_AUTHORIZER_ENABLED=true
    ```
-   5. Set the Apache Ranger admin username: In below command replace <username\> by Apache Ranger Service username and execute the command
+   5. Set the Apache Ranger admin username by setting the following environment variable on the `datahub-gms` container:
    ```bash
    export RANGER_USERNAME=<username>
    ```
-   6. Set the Apache Ranger admin password: In below command replace <password\> by Apache Ranger Service user's password and execute the command
+   6. Set the Apache Ranger admin username by setting the following environment variable on the `datahub-gms` container:
    ```bash
    export RANGER_PASSWORD=<password>
    ```
-   7. Redeploy the DataHub
+   7. Redeploy DataHub (`datahub-gms`) with the new environment variables

-4. Verify root **datahub** user is able to access DataHub Portal: Login to DataHub portal as **datahub** and **datahub** user should be able to access all the DataHub functionalities
+That's it!
+Now we can test out the integration.

+### Validating your Setup
+To verify that things are working as expected, we can test that the root **datahub** user has all Platform Privileges and is able to perform all operations: managing users & groups, creating domains, and more.
+To do this, simply log into your DataHub deployment via the root DataHub user.